prmr/JetUML/README.md

 ## Download and Installation

 JetUML is available both as a self-contained application and as a Java archive file.
 Download the application from the [latest release](https://github.com/prmr/JetUML/releases) page and if necessary see the [installation page](docs/install.md).
-Users upgrading from a previous versions might want to peek at the [compatibility guide](docs/compatibility.md)
+Users upgrading from a previous version might want to peek at the [compatibility guide](docs/compatibility.md)

 ## Privacy Policy and Feedback